glnmario/glnmario.github.io/index.md

 <!--## About me-->
-I am an Associate Professor of Computational Linguistics at UCL.
+I am an Associate Professor of Computational Linguistics at UCL and a member of the European Laboratory for Learning and Intelligent Systems.
 Prior to this, I was a senior research scientist at the UK AI Security Institute, working on the (nascent) science of AI evaluation, and a postdoctoral fellow at ETH Zurich, working with Ryan Cotterell in the Institute for Machine Learning, Department of Computer Science.
 I did my PhD at the Institute for Logic, Language and Computation of the University of Amsterdam, where I was advised by Raquel Fernández.
-I am an associated researcher at the ETH AI Center and a member of the ELLIS Society.

 My research explores the computational principles underlying the ability to understand, produce, learn, and use language in interaction—both in natural and in artificial cognitive systems.
-I'm also deeply committed to improving evaluation standards for AI systems, in the domain of language and across the broader AI landscape.
+I'm also increasingly interested in non-linguistic types of perception, action, and interaction, and am committed to improving evaluation standards for AI systems, in the domain of language and across the broader AI landscape.
 In 2018, I co-authored a paper that, according to the very kind Aaron Mueller, introduced the first mechanistic interpretability method for language models—[apparently before it was cool](https://arxiv.org/pdf/2408.01416).

 ## News